Think about it. An axe and a log splitter both split wood. One just does it faster.

 Naturally, the higher grade machines split wood much faster.

-We classify gas-powered splitters into three grades: Consumer, Prosumer and Professional.
+We classify gas-powered splitters into three grades:

 Consumer-grade, gas-powered log splitters are ideal for the weekend warrior, who occasionally splits logs for personal use.

 With 8-16 tons of force, they are stronger than most electric log splitters and can split logs up to 21 inches long.

 They do, however, have one drawback.
 Since consumer-grade models lack the strength to split super-sized logs, they cannot be pivoted vertically.
 You must physically lift each log on top before you can split it.

 Smaller gas log splitters can only be towed in your yard by an ATV or golf cart.
 They are not allowed on public roads.

 If you split logs multiple times a year, we recommend upgrading to a faster and more durable prosumer-grade model.

 They feature more powerful engines, producing 20-29 tons of force capable of splitting longer, wider and harder logs.

 To take the strain out of lifting larger logs, the horizontal beam on prosumer-grade models can be switched to a vertical position so you can roll big logs under the wedge without having to lift them.